aws-solutions/mlops-workload-orchestrator/README.md

 $VERSION - The version number of the change
 ```

+## Uninstall the solution

+Please refer to the [Uninstall the solution section](https://docs.aws.amazon.com/solutions/latest/aws-mlops-framework/uninstall-the-solution.html) in the [solution's implementation guide](https://docs.aws.amazon.com/solutions/latest/aws-mlops-framework/welcome.html).

+## Collection of operational metrics

+This solution collects anonymous operational metrics to help AWS improve the quality and features of the solution.
+For more information, including how to disable this capability, please see the [implementation guide](https://docs.aws.amazon.com/solutions/latest/aws-mlops-framework/operational-metrics.html).

 ## Known Issues

 ### Image Builder Pipeline may fail due to Docker Hub rate limits